-You can usually withdraw part or all of your investment at any time by sending a completed withdrawal form to us.
+You can usually withdraw part or all of your investment at any time.
+Individual and joint investors can request a withdrawal via our online portal or by sending a completed withdrawal form to us.
+Otherwise, all investors can request a withdrawal by sending a completed withdrawal form to us.
 Contact us for the required form.
 You will need to specify the investment account in respect of which you want to make the withdrawal.
 All withdrawals are processed in accordance with your investment mandate for that investment account unless, for a lump sum withdrawal, you request otherwise.
 A withdrawal notice is irrevocable once given (unless we agree otherwise).

-Unless you are making a full withdrawal from an investment account (in which case that investment account may be closed), minimum withdrawal amounts apply and you will need to maintain at least the minimum balance, which is \$500 per investment account.
+Unless you are making a full withdrawal from an investment account (in which case that investment account may be closed), you will need to maintain at least the minimum balance, which is \$100 per investment account.
 See section 2 of the PDS (How does this investment work?) for the minimums that apply and timeframes for withdrawing units.